 Dr Allan Schore believes looks and loving smiles actually help babies brains grow.
 He describes how a baby takes the feedback of a smiling adult and this triggers’ internal processes, including a release of natural opioids, these are known to encourage brain neurons to grow.
 Put simply, those loving looks help our brains develop our emotional and social abilities.

-So many scientists from different backgrounds, whether this is neuroscientists, biochemists, psychotherapists and psychiatrists appear to agree.
-As a baby, the more we feel loved, safe and stimulated, the better our life chances are as an adult because our brain develops its social and emotional abilities.
+So many scientists from neuroscience, biochemistry, psychotherapy and psychiatry appear to agree.
+As a baby, the more we feel loved, safe and stimulated, the better our life chances are as an adult, because these feelings stimulate our brain to develop its social and emotional abilities.
 The happier the experiences we have as a baby and toddler the better the chances are of having happy relationships later in life.
 The first relationships we have therefore become the predictor for future relationships.
-When we feel loved, supported and cared for in our first relationship as a baby we can expect that from others.
-It’s the start of our trust in others just beginning.
+When we feel loved, supported and cared for in our first relationship as a baby, we can start to expect that from others.
+It’s the beginning of our learning to trust in others.

-So, what about those babies who don’t experience love in their early years, who are left devoid of affection and stimulation.
+So, what about those babies who don’t experience love in their early years, the babies who are left devoid of affection and stimulation.
 For those of us old enough like me to remember the horrific pictures of babies lined up in cots left unattended in Romanian orphanages, research following these children has taught us lots about the effect of love and attention on babies.
+The magnitude of the number of babies requiring attention left staff unable to provide what they needed and babies soon learned that if they cried, no one came to help them, so they fell silent.

-One study by (Chugani 2001) followed a group of adopted children in the UK, who had, pre adoption and lived in orphanages in Romania as babies.
-One year in to the adoptions there was a significant number of the adoptive parents identified as an absence of crying and a lack of expression of pain and fear in their toddlers.
-As the children were studied over time there was some great progress identified in all the children as a result of the care being given by the adoptive parents, but ongoing struggles with most of the children were identified by parents.
-These were around behavioural difficulties, struggling with relationships with their peers and their remaining focused on a task.
+One study by (Chugani 2001) followed a group of adopted children in the UK who had previously lived as babies, in the orphanages in Romania.
+One year post their adoption, a significant number of the adoptive parents had identified an absence of crying and a lack of expression of pain and fear in their toddlers.
+As the children were studied, over time, progress was identified in the children as a result of the loving care being bestowed upon them by their adoptive parents.
+However ongoing struggles with some children’s behaviour was also highlighted, in particular with peer to peer relationships and the children being unable to remain focused on a task.

 At To the Moon and Back, we truly believe that foster children deserve to feel loved for all of their lives.
 We want people who will go to the moon and back for our children and be prepared to show that what matters, IS love, actually.